Chan-Byoung Chae: Career

-Chae is an IEEE Fellow (nominated by ComSoc) and an IEEE ComSoc Distinguished Lecturer for the term 2020–203.
+Chae is an IEEE Fellow (nominated by ComSoc) and an IEEE ComSoc Distinguished Lecturer for the term 2020–2023.
+He is now an IEEE VTS Distinguished Lecturer for the term 2024-2025.

 Research

-Chae's research spans the fields of next generation (B5G/6G) communication networks, molecular communication networks, applied machine learning, and applied mathematics.
+Chae's research spans the fields of next-generation (B5G/6G) communication networks, molecular communication networks, applied machine learning, and applied mathematics.

 Communication networks

 Chae discussed the applications of multi-user MIMO (MU-MIMO) networks in terms of revealing the unique opportunities arising from a joint optimization of antenna combining techniques with resource allocation protocols.
 He conducted a technology readiness analysis of molecular communication, highlighted the recent advancements in the field of MC engineering, and also demonstrated the biological, chemical, and physical processes used by an MC system.
 In 2008, he proposed a new joint optimization of linear transmit beamforming and highlighted combining vectors for the multiple-input multiple-output (MIMO) broadcast channel.
 Using Monte Carlo simulations, he evaluated the bit error rate and the sum rate performances of the proposed algorithm, and showed that the proposed method performs close to the sum capacity of the MIMO broadcast channel even with limited feedback.
 In another study, he proposed four detection algorithms, including adaptive thresholding, practical zero forcing with channel models excluding/including the ILI and ISI, and Genie-aided zero forcing.

 While focusing on the vision of an XR-Aided Teleoperation System toward 5G/B5G, Chae presented the applications of extended reality (XR)-aided teleoperation in the context of improving operating efficiency in mission-critical, information-rich, and complex scenarios.
 He also proposed a mechanism to switch between multiple-input multiple-output (MIMO) with two transmit antennas and single-input multiple-output (SIMO) to conserve mobile terminals' energy.
 Extensive flow-level simulations under dynamic loads confirm that the proposed technique can reduce the transmission energy by more than 50% and enables an effective tradeoff between file transfer delay and energy conservation.

 At Yonsei University, he developed a research program in wireless communications with a strong real-time prototyping component.
 One area of focus was on full-duplex wireless communications, where the transmitter and receiver at a device can use the same spectrum simultaneously.
 His group debuted a system on real-time full duplex radios at IEEE GLOBECOM 2014.
 His group developed and demonstrated more sophisticated full duplex MIMO strategies, reinforcement learning based flexible MIMO, wireless virtual reality (VR)/haptic MIMO and more at every following GLOBECOM till 2019.
 He received the Best Demo Award from IEEE DySPAN in 2018 for his demo system on OP-map based flexible duplex MIMO system.

 He has also worked in new communication paradigm called molecular communications.
 He has been pioneering the development of molecular communication strategies, including theory and prototyping.